change-metrics/monocle/CONTRIBUTING.md

 This document provides some instructions to get started with Monocle development.
 It covers topics such as running tests, running services w/o docker-compose or running the codegen.

-As explain in the [README](README.md), Monocle is composed of several services and during our current refactoring some services run though the Python runtime (legacy components) and other are built based on Haskell.
+As explained in the [README](README.md), Monocle is composed of several services, some services run though the Python runtime (legacy components) and the new one are built using the Haskell runtime.

 ## Understanding the design choices